uandere/solana-twitter/README.md

 TODO

 ### Episode 9
+Before you try to do something in this episode: **Don't forget to run `solana-test-validator` to start the local ledger and `anchor run test` to get access to the the tweets from the tests!**

 Honestly, for me it was a challenge to get things done here.
 For some reasons, I was constantly getting the exact same error: